rocherbpb/meta_hydra/index.md

 Download the Diamond .daa files to your desktop using Cyberduck or Filezilla

-Pathogens in the dataset are identified from the CZ-ID pathogen list https://czid.org/pathogen_list
+Pathogens in the dataset are identified from the CZ-ID pathogen list (https://czid.org/pathogen_list) and the pathogens of military importance list (here).